 Chapter 3 gives an overview of theoretical perspectives on personal media and relationships.
 Hall starts with a nice overview of the classical theories of computer-mediated communication (CMC).
-These include social presence theory, media richness theory, channel expansion theory, the hyperpersonal model, social information processing theory, media multiplexity theory, and channel complementarity theory.
+These include social presence theory, media richness theory, channel expansion theory, the hyperpersonal model, social information processing theory, media multiplexity theory and channel complementarity theory.
 This overview is comprehensive and could be used for teaching.
 In the next section, Hall turns to emergent and less well-known perspectives, more specifically the mediated maintenance expectations perspective (studied so far in the context of mobile maintenance expectations, relationally constructed expectations on sharing updates via mobile media), the communication interdependence perspective, and the social construction of technology.
 At the end of this chapter, he presents his own theory: communicate bond belong theory CBB (Hall and Davis, 2017).
 The central tenet of CBB is that people have a need for bonding with others.
 When this need is not fulfilled, people take action.
-Social interactions, mediated or non-mediated, with different people can help to fulfill this need.
-Not all actions are helpful; in some cases, people are still not satisfied with their current need fulfillment state and experience reduced well-being.
+Social interactions, mediated or non-mediated, with different people can help to fulfil this need.
+Not all actions are helpful; in some cases, people are still not satisfied with their current need fulfilment state and experience reduced well-being.
 CBB further assumes that people, in general, try to save energy and that they will therefore invest energy in strategies that cost less energy and/or promise greater return.
-I like the idea that needs drive media use, which in turn influences need fulfillment.
+I like the idea that needs drive media use, which in turn influences need fulfilment.
 I am less convinced by the social energy conversation part of the theory.
 Hall presents results from an experience sampling study of the energy expenditure of various interactions.
 This found that phone and video chats are perceived as the most energy-consuming, whereas text and non-video chats are perceived as the least energy-consuming.
 However, there was a huge variance in energy expenditure for social media interactions and video chats, so that not all differences between modalities are significant.
 Even so, this does not prove that energy considerations play a role when deciding which medium to choose for a specific interaction; it could that people decide with whom they want to talk and then choose the medium on which this person is most likely reached.
-The theory also contains a homeostatic principle, assuming that people sometimes want to be alone.
+The theory also contains a homoeostatic principle, assuming that people sometimes want to be alone.
 This reminds me of optimal distinctiveness theory (Brewer, 1991), which has similar assumptions about a need for assimilation (with similar group members) and a need for differentiation from others.
 It also fits nicely with some of our own in-progress work on solitude snacking via smartphones.

 Modality comparisons and contrasts